siwaar/Tennis_prediction/README.md

-# ATP LittleBigCode Use Case : Prediction of the winner of a tennis match.
+# LittleBigCode Use Case : Prediction of the winner of a tennis match.
 Author : [Siwar ABBES](https://www.linkedin.com/in/siwar-abbes/)

 **The aim of this work** is to explore data from ATP tennis competitions in order to predict the results of tennis matches.

 ## Datasets
 The data set contains the details about ATP matches played between 04/01/2015 and 25/02/2019.

 You will have more information about the dataset in the notebook.
 In the config file : `config.yaml`, you need to specify :

-- `data_csv_path` : The path for the dataset to train and test the model, example : 'data/ATP_tweaked.csv'
+`data_csv_path` : The path for the dataset to train and test the model, example : 'data/ATP_tweaked.csv'

 ## Requirements